tourze/workerman-dns-client/README.md

 );
 ```

-## Advanced Usage
+### Advanced Configuration

-You can customize the DNS server address and timeout:
+You can customize DNS server settings and timeouts:

 ```php
 <?php